vhavard/InHARD/README.md

 ## Download

 The dataset can be downloaded from this link : https://zenodo.org/record/4003541
+Results on this dataset can be published on Paper with code at this URL: https://paperswithcode.com/dataset/inhard

 ## Dataset description